 - Cookie Man, the Indian arm of Australian Foods had acquired Sathyam Cinemas eatery ID (Idly and Dosa).

-- CX Partners was planning to invest R100 Cr in Barbeque Nation Hospitality Limited.
+- @CX_Partners was planning to invest R100 Cr in @Barbeque Limited.

-- Ubiquitous Foods, which runs bakery chain Ovenfresh had raised undisclosed amount from Kalaari Capital
+- @Ubiquitous, which runs bakery chain Ovenfresh had raised undisclosed amount from Kalaari Capital